-security perimeter a few blocks to the east of the boulevard.
+Most of the morning's actions had taken place on Rene-Levesque, where small groups of battle-weary protestors managed to resist police advancements to a temporary stalemate after sustaining hours of tear gas, concussion grenades and water cannons.
+In an effort to draw fire away from the front-lines on Rene-Levesque, the black bloc attempted to open up a new battle front against the security perimeter a few blocks to the east of the boulevard.
 Along a small side street off of Rene-Levesque, about 50-60 well-equipped militants were surprised to find the unguarded headquarters of the Canadian Imperial Bank of Commerce (CIBC) directly in their path.
 Within minutes, every ground-level window was smashed to shards by a frenzy of projectiles, and a Molotov cocktail was lobbed through the damaged exterior (it was quickly extinguished by a group of pacifists).

 Instead of the usual cheers that accompanied black bloc actions during most of the weekend, the assault on the CIBC managed to prompt a very negative response from onlookers.
 This was to be the first direct meeting between black bloc anarchists and ultra-dogmatic pacifists affiliated with Operation SalAMI.
-Needless to say, with members of SalAMI training for months in "deescalation" tactics aimed at "neutralizing potential vandals" during the Summit of the Americas, the situation degenerated very rapidly into a series of minor altercations.
+Needless to say, with members of SalAMI training for months in "de-escalation" tactics aimed at "neutralizing potential vandals" during the Summit of the Americas, the situation degenerated very rapidly into a series of minor altercations.
 Supposedly "non-violent" activists tried to physically attack the black bloc.
 People were shoved around, punches were thrown, and in one instance, an individual was maced after trying to defend himself.
-Rather than stoop to the low depths of SalAMI, and allow for tactical differences between activists erupt into physical confrontation, the black bloc had the humility to leave the area and de-escalate further conflict.
+Rather than stoop to the low depths of SalAMI, when over 60,000 uninvited guests gathered in Quebec to crash the party.